-Mrs S Marriott issues, allowing a deeper understanding of the world around you.
+Mrs S Marriott of contemporary examples of geographical issues, allowing a deeper understanding of the world around you.
 As well as developing your geographical knowledge through a wide and varied curriculum, this course will enable you to develop a number of transferable skills of use in later life.
 Topic areas such as hazard management, urban sustainability, management of physical processes and inequalities in development enhance research, organisational and numeracy skills.
 Students will experience a range of lessons and activities including group work, paired work, presentations, ICT research and practical activities.
 The course is well suited to those with an interest in the world around them, while leading to a number of potential employment opportunities, including the leisure industry, teaching, law, accountancy, journalism & civil engineering.
 EXAM BOARD

-WJEC LEVEL 3 CERTIFICATE & DIPLOMA Health and Social Care provides you with a unique opportunity to study a vocational course at A level standard.
-The way in which it is delivered and assessed, allows you to explore topics through research and work -related placements.
+DIPLOMA AND CERTIFICATE Health and Social Care provides you with a unique opportunity to study a vocational course at A level standard.
+The way in which it is delivered and assessed allows you to explore topics through research and work related placements.
 A variety of tasks enable you to use methods such as presentations, posters and leaflets.
-There is also the opportunity to carry out practical tasks in care settings such as residential homes.
-You will develop the skills to work independently or as part of a team.
+There is also the opportunity to carry out practical tasks in care settings such as residential homes and early years' environments.
+You will develop skills to work independently or as part of a team.
 ICT and communication are also integral to the course.
 ENTRY REQUIREMENT